-BY VIRTUE OF EXECUTIONS issued by the Colleton County Treasurer, pursuant to S.C.
-Code Section 12-45-180, I have been directed as the Colleton County Tax Collector, to levy the Executions by distress and sell certain pieces and parcels of real, personal property, manufacturing and fee in lieu properties of the defaulting taxpayer’s estate in his jurisdiction in order to collect the delinquent taxes, assessments, penalties and costs due.
-The listed properties are delinquent for the tax year 2019, and any prior years, and are shown in alphabetical order by name of owner.
+BY VIRTUE OF EXECUTIONS issued by the Colleton County Treasurer, pursuant to SC Code Section 12-45-180, she has directed the Colleton County Tax Collector, to levy the Executions by distress and sell certain pieces and parcels of real, personal property, manufacturing and fee in lieu properties of the defaulting taxpayer’s estate in her jurisdiction in order to collect the delinquent taxes, assessments, penalties and costs due.

 Bidder Registration Begins: 9:00 a.m.

-The opening bid shall contain the delinquent taxes for tax year 2020 and/or prior years along with 2021 tax year.
+The listed properties are delinquent for the tax year 2022, and/or any prior years, and are shown in alphabetical order by name of owner.
+The opening bid shall contain the delinquent taxes for tax year 2022 and/or prior years along with 2023 tax year.
 Any properties listed are subject to be removed from sale for reasons applied by law or by payment of delinquent taxes and the total tax due is not final as it is subject to change.

 TERMS OF SALE

 The property duly advertised must be sold, by the person officially charged with the collection of delinquent taxes, at public auction at the courthouse or other convenient place within the county, if designated and advertised, on the advertised date for legal tender payable in full by cash, cashier's check, money order or electronic wire on the date of the sale.
 If the defaulting taxpayer or the grantee of record of the property has more than one item advertised to be sold, as soon as sufficient funds have been accrued to cover all of the delinquent taxes, assessments, penalties, and costs, further items must not be sold.